Skip to content

 1. Deliver at a government hospital if budget is a priority.
 Government hospitals combined with PhilHealth's No Balance Billing policy often result in zero out-of-pocket costs for normal deliveries and minimal charges for cesarean sections.

-2. Complete all four prenatal visits at your chosen facility.
-This qualifies you for the full Maternity Care Package, which bundles prenatal, delivery, and postnatal care into a higher-value benefit than the standalone NSD case rate alone.
+2. Complete all 8 prenatal visits at your chosen facility.
+The April 30, 2026 expansion doubled covered prenatal check-ups from 4 to 8 and now bundles in vaccines and lab tests.
+Completing them at the facility where you plan to deliver qualifies you for the full bundled package — a higher-value benefit than the standalone NSD case rate alone.

 3. Combine PhilHealth with SSS or GSIS maternity benefits.
 PhilHealth covers hospitalization costs, while SSS maternity benefits provide cash allowances for income replacement during your maternity leave.
 These are separate programs and you can claim from both.